Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/shrink-fatten.rst

 This transform tool does not take into account the pivot point or transform orientation.

 Offset Even :kbd:`S`, :kbd:`Alt`
-   Scale the offset to give more even thickness.
+   Scale the offset to give it a more even thickness.
    A greater offset factor is obtained vertices, which share faces, forming a more acute angle.

 .. list-table::